abdou-4/SOC-home-lab/README.md

 | **Windows 10 LTSC**      | End‑user workstation                      | 2    | 2        | 40           | ORANGE    | 192.168.20.2 |
 | **Parrot OS**            | Attacker (external)                       | 2    | 4        | 40           | RED       | (DHCP)       |

-> **Note:** All internal VMs use static IPs; the management workstation acts as the only way to access monitoring dashboards (no direct internet access for servers), used RAM could be decrease only after installation
+> **Note:** All internal VMs use static IPs; the management workstation acts as the only way to access monitoring dashboards, the RAM could be decrease only after installation

 ### Network Zones & IP Assignment